WangRongsheng/awesome-LLM-resourses/README.md

 22. [Simplifine](https://github.com/simplifine-llm/Simplifine): Simplifine lets you invoke LLM finetuning with just one line of code using any Hugging Face dataset or model.
 23. [Transformer Lab](https://github.com/transformerlab/transformerlab-app): Open Source Application for Advanced LLM Engineering: interact, train, fine-tune, and evaluate large language models on your own computer.
 24. [Liger-Kernel](https://github.com/linkedin/Liger-Kernel): Efficient Triton Kernels for LLM Training.
+25. [ChatLearn](https://github.com/alibaba/ChatLearn): A flexible and efficient training framework for large-scale alignment.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>